inaka/elvis_core/doc_rules/elvis_text_style/no_tabs.md

 # No Tabs

-Lines must not start with tab characters; spaces should be used for indentation.
+Lines should not start with tab characters; spaces should be used for indentation.

 > Works on `.beam` file?
 Not really! (it consumes results Ok, but they're irrelevant)